jessnicwelch/edwebinar_mar19/edwebinar_mar19_ornldaac_tutorial.md

 ## [1] TRUE
 ```

-The CRS for the two raster objects are identical.
+"TRUE" indicates that the CRS for the two raster objects are identical.

 Plot *insect* but change the content for the argument "main = ", which defines the main title of the plot.